 Nearly 50% of harvested fruit- and vegetables in Kenya is lost before it reaches the customer.
 At the same time many people suffer from malnutrition and shortages of micronutrients.
 Kenya already is a net importer of many fruit and vegetables and with a third more mouths to feed in 2050, food security should be the no. 1 focus.

-Increasing food security and nutritional value of food eventually also increases the farmer’s income and enables him or her to invest in new sustainable and more efficient ways of producing.
-Reducing post-harvest food loss is a flywheel to driving sustainable change in the Kenyan food system.
+Kenya needs professional food value chains to improve food security and increase the income of the smallholder farmer.
+A steady and higher income for the farmer enables him or her to invest in new sustainable and more efficient ways of producing.
+We believe reducing post-harvest food loss is a flywheel to driving sustainable change in the Kenyan food system.